sokolovs/ec-adapter/README.md

-# ec-adapter
-ectoControl Adapter Plug-in for HomeAssistant
+# 🔥 ectoControl Adapter Plug-in for HomeAssistant